 - IPv6: 2001:7f8:6e::/64

 Members are assigned one IPv4 and one IPv6 address per physical port or bundle in order to connect their router on the public peering LAN.
 Under certain circumstances, a second IPv4 and a second IPv6 address can be assigned for redundancy.

 Members are not allowed to use IPs other that the ones assigned to them on the ports connecting to GR-IX.
 Proxy-ARP is not allowed on the GR-IX ports; and NAT is not allowed on the GR-IX IPs.

 Members are not allowed to redistribute the peering LAN address space into their eBGP and announce it to other AS.

-Instead of using the hardware address of the port of their routers, the members may use MAC addresses statically assigned by GR-IX to them.
+Instead of using their hardware MAC addresses, GR-IX members may use MAC addresses statically assigned to them by GR-IX.
 These MAC addresses belong to the Locally Administered Address Range and are of the form:

 – X:XX = the last 3 digits of the corresponding IP address,

 – Y = 0 (reserved for future use)